NavyasriBethapudi/SQL-Project/README.md

     Dataset Ref Link -> https://www.kaggle.com/datasets/knightbearr/sales-product-data

-    STEP 1 -> This Dataset provides the information related to Purchasing a Product via online or offline Like Order ID, Quantity of Orders Placed, Shipping Address, Product Details and Order Date.
-So, Download the Dataset.
+    This Dataset provides the information related to Purchasing a Product via online or offline Like Order ID, Quantity of Orders Placed, Shipping Address, Product Details and Order Date.

+    STEP 1 -> Download the Dataset.

-    STEP 2 -> In this Dataset we have multiple excels.
-So, I have merged 3 excels of Last Quarter of FY 2019 i.e, October, November, December.
+    STEP 2 -> In this Dataset we have complete data of FY 2019.
+So, I have only taken 3 excels of Last Quarter of FY 2019 i.e, October, November, December and merged into one file.

     STEP 3 -> Fix the Date Format before uploading the excel to Sql server.
 I have tried without Fixing the Date format but that errored out as Order Date has 2 different date types(character and date formats mixed).
 So, I have fixed that error first before uploading to server.